“Let me live in a house by the side of the road

 The Wayside Chapel

 The Wayside Chapel is the touchstone of The Center and a long-standing community tradition.
 The Chapel offers a peaceful, tranquil refuge where people can worship and reconnect with God.
 Our chapel is always open to those who seek a quiet sanctuary for meditation and prayer.
-Services include Vespers at 12:30 and 4:30 each Sunday afternoon and many special, often innovative services associated with the Christian holidays.
+Services include Vespers at 8:30am and 12:30pm each Sunday and many special, often innovative services associated with the Christian holidays.
 The Center has ordained staff members including Rev. Chris Hopkins, Pastoral Director of The Center, who provide leadership for these services and for individual pastoral counseling.

 Weddings at the Wayside Chapel